Teleportation of Post-Selected Quantum States: Introduction

 Port-Based Teleportation has proved useful for a variety of tasks, for example it was used to make a universal programmable quantum processor \cite{portBasedTeleportation}, for instantaneous non-local quantum computation, instantaneous non-local measurements and new attacks on position-based cryptography \cite{instantaneousQuantumComputation}, for proving any communication complexity problem with a large quantum advantage gives rise to a Bell Inequality \cite{portBasedCcAndBell}, and for limitations on quantum channel discrimination \cite{portBasedChannelDiscrimination}.
 It can be done either deterministically as described above, where the state is always teleported but with some error, or probabilistically where the state is either teleported perfectly or the teleportation fails with an error message. \cite{portBasedTeleportation2}.
 The choice of shared entangled state used for the teleportation and the measurement have been optimized in \cite{portBasedImprovements1,portBasedImprovements2,portBasedImprovements3, portBasedImprovements4, portBasedImprovements5}.
 A multiport variation allowing teleportation of many states simultaneously into different ports was introduced in \cite{portBasedMulti1, portBasedMulti2, portBasedMulti3}.

 We show how to port-based teleport a pre and post-selected state.
+This can be done either deterministically or probabilistically.
+We show how to use this as a quantum memory for the state.
 We then show how to perform instantaneous non-local computation of pre and post-selected systems.
 Instantaneous means that we perform the quantum parts of the experiments simultaneously at spatially separated locations, and then use classical communication to select the final results.

 Finally, we demonstrate one use of this to significantly reduce the amount of entanglement required to show that any $\it{verification}$ measurement of spatially separated pre and post-selected systems may be performed instantaneously.
 A verification measurement is one which gives the same results as a normal measurement, only it may leave the system in any output state, potentially destroying it completely.
 Whether an arbitrary non-local variable of pre-selected spatially separated systems is measurable has been debated since Landau and Peierls \cite{landauPeierls} in 1931, and is important in demonstrating in a direct fashion that an entangled state is a good description of a spatially separated system in a given relativistic frame at a given time.